 What it is:

 Understanding users, prioritizing features, and thinking beyond the spec.
-Great Bubble devs aren’t just builders, they’re lightweight product managers.
+Great Bubble developers are not just builders.
+They are lightweight product managers who connect business goals to technical decisions and leverage available resources efficiently.

 How to assess it: